Office Occupancy Rate: What It Is, Key Metrics, and How to Optimize in 2026

 Using our earlier example with 150 workstations and 105 in use:

-Notice they're opposites—vacancy rate plus occupancy rate always equals 100%.
+These are inverse metrics; vacancy rate plus occupancy rate always equals 100%.
 Real estate investors often prefer vacancy rate when evaluating properties, as it highlights unused capacity that represents lost revenue.
-Workplace leaders use both metrics together—occupancy shows what's being used, while vacancy reveals opportunity for space reduction or reallocation.
+Workplace leaders use both metrics together: occupancy shows what's being used, while vacancy reveals opportunity for space reduction or reallocation.

 There's no universal target that works for every organization.
 A good occupancy rate depends on your industry, company culture, and strategic goals.